All of the Stroudwater Navigation is accessible to the public apart from two sections.

 Distance: 7.4km / 4.6 miles

-This section of canal is the most interesting in terms of the restoration work that has been undertaken as part of the Phase 1A programme.
+This section of canal is the most interesting because of the restoration work completed under the Phase 1A programme.
 The start point is the restored Wallbridge Upper Lock, (on the Thames & Severn Canal) adjacent to the Cotswold Canals Trust Visitor Centre.

 Adjacent to Dudbridge Lower Lock is where the Stroud Valleys Canal Company has a small hydro-electric scheme.
 (Although all that can be seen in the turbine house next to the lock.)